BSI-Bund/secvisogram/docs/user/document/lang-usage.en.md

 Must not be the same as `/document/source_lang`.

-Should be a valid language code.
-Should not contain subtags reserved for private use.

 Helps the consumer to automatically filter the documents according to his language.
 Can also be used to sort the documents by language within the distribution mechanism (see section 7 of the specification).